aoterodelaroza/aoterodelaroza.github.io/_devnotes/04_derivatives_xdmsolids.md

 $$

 where we used the fact that $$\varepsilon = \varepsilon^T$$.
-This expression simplifies the calculation of the distance to:
+This transformation simplifies the distance expression:

 $$
 \begin{equation}